Is Auto Insurance Tax Deductible?

 Auto Insurance Tax Deductions for Part-Time Businesses

-Let’s talk about what happens when you use your vehicle part time for business purposes.
-An example of this is a person that works a full-time job during the week (and drives to work in their vehicle) but then works part time at Uber on the weekends.
-This person might be able to claim a portion of their gasoline, their insurance premiums and possibly even depreciation and maintenance on their taxes.
+Let’s talk about what happens when you use your vehicle part-time for business purposes.
+An example of this is a person that works a full-time job during the week (and drives to work in their vehicle) but then works part-time driving Uber on the weekends.
+This person might be able to claim a portion of their gasoline, their insurance premiums, and possibly even depreciation and maintenance on their taxes.
 Talk to your tax advisor for details.